Crizomb/android_hosting_tutorials/README.md

+Work in progress, not a lot of tutorial for the moment

 # Intro
 Phones are powerful !
 Even old ones are often more powerful than rasberry pi or low-end cloud server.